WordPress/openverse/rfcs/search_relevancy_sandbox/20230331-project_proposal_search_relevancy_sandbox.md

 1. Staging API update procedure
    - This plan will describe a DAG which can be triggered to update the staging API database.
-2. Rapid iteration on data refresh server index configuration
+2. Rapid iteration on ingestion server index configuration
    - This plan will describe how rapid iteration of the Elasticsearch index configuration can happen.
-   - It should be assessed as part of this implementation plan whether it would be easier to convert the data refresh server to ECS or provide a mechanism on the existing EC2 infrastructure to update the Elasticsearch index configuration without issuing a deployment (similar to the [dag-sync script for the catalog](https://github.com/WordPress/openverse-catalog/blob/10857e3ee94ae686853984c54d504b152082d4c2/dag-sync.sh)).
+   - It should be assessed as part of this implementation plan whether it would be easier to convert the ingestion server to ECS or provide a mechanism on the existing EC2 infrastructure to update the Elasticsearch index configuration without issuing a deployment (similar to the [dag-sync script for the catalog](https://github.com/WordPress/openverse-catalog/blob/10857e3ee94ae686853984c54d504b152082d4c2/dag-sync.sh)).
 3. Staging data refresh DAGs for both potential index types